Beginning a new exercise program is exciting and challenging. You will be amazed at what your body can do once you get started.

 Within your community, there are likely several yoga clubs.
 Check out your city's parks and recreation listing or search on the Internet for a class.
 Make a list of a few clubs that interest you and call to ask if a free introductory class is available.
 This allows you to monitor your comfort level in the class before investing your time and money in a number of lessons.
 You may also want to ask about the instructor's experience in teaching yoga.

-If you would rather practice at home, videos and DVDs are available for many levels of yoga.
+If you would rather practice at home, online videos are available for many levels of yoga.

 How to prepare